Skatterbrainz/SkatterTools/README.md

    * ConfigMgr 1806, 1810, 1811

 ## Release History
+   ### 1812.23.01
+   * added site component status report
+   * fixed a bug with device collections
+   * fixed a but with add device to collection
+   * still need to work on the add user to user collection code
+   * started testing WMI vs SQL as an alt means for fetching data

+   ### 1812.22.01
+   * I forgot what happened with that one

    ### 1812.17.01
    * AD domain and AD forest pages
    * Search results bugfix (ad users)